isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryi.md

 &#9744;  <i><b>B) Submission of Health Declaration</b></i>

 Up to 72 hours before arrival in Singapore, travellers should submit an <a href="https://eservices.ica.gov.sg/sgarrivalcard/" target="_blank">SG Arrival Card (SGAC)</a> with their pre-trip health and travel history declaration here.
-Travellers should **defer their travels** if they meet any of the following conditions:
+Travellers should **defer their travels** if they experience any of the following conditions:

 <ol style="font-size:18px; margin-bottom:0px; list-style-type:lower-roman">
 	<li style="font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5;">Showing COVID-19 symptoms</li>